Belarus Country Summary

 Economy

-The investment climate in Belarus has significantly deteriorated due to ongoing human rights violations and sanctions imposed by the U.S. and EU, leading to a loss of international partnerships and a decline in foreign direct investment (FDI).
-Recent legislative changes have introduced mechanisms for investment agreements and special contracts, but the environment remains hostile for foreign investors, particularly from 'unfriendly' states, with laws allowing for property seizure and restrictions on capital withdrawal.
-The regime's focus on aligning with Russia further complicates the investment landscape, as selective enforcement of laws and lack of judicial independence deter potential investors.
+The investment climate in Belarus has significantly deteriorated due to ongoing human rights violations and the regime's support for Russia's actions in Ukraine, leading to expulsion from international organizations and sanctions from the U.S. and EU.
+Recent amendments to investment laws introduced mechanisms for major projects and special contracts, but the environment remains hostile to foreign investors, particularly from 'unfriendly' states, with restrictions on capital withdrawal and property rights.
+The regime's selective enforcement of laws and lack of judicial independence further deter foreign investment, making Belarus a challenging destination for potential investors.

 Buy Full Belarus Report